Future of Search, SEO, Jagger & Google Analytics

 • One-way text links from relevant pages continue to be the most valuable links

-• Reciprocal linking continue to decline
+• Reciprocal linking continues to decline

 • The ‘shotgun’ approach to link buying declines